yetulaxman/linux-2/_tutorials/06-INNUca-pipeline.md

    Docker image size of INNUca is rather large (~ 4GB) and may take up some considerable disk space on your VirtualBox.
 So clean up unwanted/unused docker containers and images.

-2. Start pulling INNuca docker image from DockerHub
+2. Start pulling INNUca docker image from DockerHub

    Navigate to INNUca repository on [Dockerhub](https://hub.docker.com/r/ummidock/innuca).
 Explore some information such as author information, docker image and its tags, among others.